Bradford Bulls: 1863–1907: Bradford F.C.

 During this time Manningham F.C. had run into financial difficulties and, despite a summer archery contest that generated enough money to ensure their survival, its members were persuaded to swap codes and play association football instead.
 Manningham was invited to join the Football League in 1903, in an attempt to promote football in a rugby-dominated region, and the newly renamed Bradford City A.F.C. was voted into full membership of the Second Division without having played a game of football, having a complete team or even being able to guarantee a ground.
 The creation of Bradford City led to demands for association football at Park Avenue too.
 The ground had already hosted some football matches including one in the 1880s between Blackburn Rovers and Blackburn Olympic F.C.
-In 1895, a Bradford side had beaten a team from Moss Side, Manchester, by 4–1 in front of 3,000 spectators.
+In 1895, a Bradford side had defeated a team from Moss Side, Manchester, with a 4–1 scoreline in front of 3,000 spectators.

 Following the change at Bradford City, a meeting was called of the Bradford FC members on 15 April 1907 to decide the rugby club's future.
 An initial vote appeared to favour continuing in rugby league, but then opinion shifted towards rugby union and the chairman, Mr Briggs, used his influence to swing the committee behind the proposed move to association football.
 This act, sometimes referred to as "The Great Betrayal", led to Bradford FC becoming the Bradford Park Avenue Association Football Club.
 The minority faction decided to split and form a new club to continue playing in the Northern Union, appropriately called "Bradford Northern", which applied for and was granted Bradford FC's place in the 1907–08 Northern Rugby Football Union season.
 Bradford Northern's first home ground was the Greenfield Athletic Ground in Dudley Hill, to the south of the city.
 They based themselves at the Greenfield Hotel.